_0001 — How Memex Came to Be

 More grounded in operational truth.

-And to survive session resets, the system began exporting its state repeatedly.
+And to survive session resets, the system began exporting continuity state repeatedly.

 At first, this was only a survival mechanism.